The Ultimate KÜHL Pants Buying Guide

 Your trust is important to me and so is an honest review.
 I’m not interested in making fluff reviews.
 While I may prefer certain brands for various reasons, I don’t have paid loyalties to brands.
 When I find aspects of products that I don’t like, I mention them.
 There is one aspect about KUHL clothing that I’m not a fan of…keep reading to find out what it is.

-Further regarding full disclosure, I have not yet worn every different version of KUHL pants that there is.
-I’ve done some online orders, and I’ve had the opportunity to visit their Seattle store, as well as authorized dealer locations on the east coast and west coast.
+Further regarding full disclosure, I haven’t worn every different version of KUHL pants they make.
+(I’m going to get there, don’t worry.)
+I got most of my KÜHL pants from online orders, and I’ve had the opportunity to visit their Seattle retail store, as well as authorized dealer locations on the east coast and west coast.
 Mostly though, I’m combining my broad experience with the variety of KUHL pants I own to my research in creating this review guide for you.

 Overview